aws-dev-staging/test-guidance/README.md

 To authenticate with your private internal GitHub repository, generate a [GitHub personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) (PAT).
 You may prefer to use a [GitHub App](https://docs.github.com/en/apps/creating-github-apps/creating-github-apps/about-apps) to access resources on behalf of an organization or for long-lived integrations.
 To create your PAT, follow GitHub's instructions for [creating a personal access token (classic)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic).
 Take note of your PAT as it will later be used for AWS Secrets Manager configuration.

 ### Gather Private Internal Repository Configuration
 Your private internal repository, containing [external-package-request.csv](external-package-request.csv) and [codeguru-security-scan.py](codeguru-security-scan.py), serves as the source code repository.
-Its webhook triggers the CodePipeline source action with each new _git push_.
-Please navigate to your private internal repository and note the following:
+Its webhook triggers the CodePipeline source action with each new commit.
+Navigate to your private internal repository and note the following, which will later be used to set environment variables:
 - Branch.
 - Owner.
 - Name.